ms-sarda/noop-elena/README.md

 ## Deploying the Service

 ### Deploying the Server
+- Ensure you have python3 installed on your machine.
 - Create a new virutal environment and install all dependencies using the following command:
 ``` pip install requirements.txt```
 - In a new command line terminal run the following the command, from the project root: